Ecommerce is expected to grab even more of the retail pie, with a projected growth of nearly $11 trillion between 2021 and 2025.

 But there are other advantages, too.

-Reviews help build trust – especially if you have an endorsement from a celebrity.
+Reviews help build trust – especially if you have an endorsement from a carefully vetted celebrity or famous influencer.

 They also provide the fresh, unique content Google craves.
-Just be sure to mark them up with review schema, too.
+Just be sure to mark them up with the review schema.

 Changing the location of your call to action, for example, could drive more conversions.

-Test your page layout options to see the impact.
+Test your page layout options to see how they can best support sales.

-One of the drawbacks of shopping online is you cannot physically touch or feel the product you are considering.
+One of the drawbacks of shopping online is you cannot physically touch or test the product you are considering.

-High-quality images and videos, however, can bridge that gap by providing end users the information they need to feel confident in their purchases.
+High-quality images and videos can fill that gap by providing end users with the information they need to feel confident in their purchases.

-Home Depot ranks very high for this term and its landing page is filled with good content like:
+Recently, my search for a cordless drill led me to the Home Depot site.
+The company’s site ranks very high for this term, and its landing page is filled with powerful content that includes:

 - Videos that answer common questions.